 Therefore, I recommend checking the official website of the Ministry of Education, Science, and Technology in Nepal or contacting their office directly for the most up-to-date information regarding the application process, required documents, and any additional requirements.

-Frequently asked questions about NOC Nepal
+Frequently asked questions about No Objection Letter (NOC) Nepal

 Who needs NOC?